NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

           - tile/ contains the implementation of tiles and classes for interacting with them
             - /tile/tiletypes contains files for processing JSON  representation of Tiles, and querying them.
             - /tile/tiletypes/tsuro-tiles-index.json contains all of the indices that we will be referring to Tiles by, as well as their connections
-        - META-INF is some metadata information, and can be ignored

   - The directory .idea includes some defaults for the editor we chose to use, IntelliJ.
 Feel free to ignore it.